GEORGIA TAKEAWAYS: Trump’s long shadow not fading yet

 TRUMP STILL A TURNOUT DRIVER — FOR BOTH SIDES

-Even thought it carried risk, Perdue who is trying to win a second term after his first one expired Sunday, and Loeffler, an appointed senator trying to win her first election, tethered themselves to Trump every step of the campaign.
+Even though it carried risk, Perdue, who is trying to win a second term after his first one expired Sunday, and Loeffler, an appointed senator trying to win her first election, tethered themselves to Trump every step of the campaign.

 Early returns and turnout projections show why.